mroughan/SurrealNumbers.jl/README.md

 dyadics, and hence floats.
 Note the recursion inherent in the construction/conversion.
 So some care (particularly) with floats should be taken not to create a variable that exhausts the stack.
-The current code isn't very clever in checking for this.
+The current code isn't very clever in checking for this another place some work is needed.

 Note that although this is the way most texts define integers (because it is very simple), we could have a simple, consistent conversion for